-Reference to the HS RST TSI in the UTP should be understood as a reference to the method the former describes.
+Reference to HS RST TSI in the UTP should be understood as a reference to the method described in there.
 As the HS RS TSI is a publicly available document with a clear reference, the described method can also be used outside the EU.